 The section 83(b) election (US) does not distinguish between partners and employees; therefore, it affects all investment managers who are US citizens, green card holders or resident aliens.
 This election has to be filed with the IRS within 30 days of being awarded the carry.

-From a UK tax perspective, when the carry does finally pay out, the bulk of the UK tax will already be covered by the large credit sitting in the online account with HMRC that has built up over the life of the fund.
-The credit is the UK tax payments made on an annual basis to frank the regular US tax payable in respect of the carry allocable to the taxpayer each year per the Schedule K-1 from the fund.
+From a UK tax perspective, when the carry finally pays out, the bulk of the UK tax will already be covered by the credit sitting in the online account with HMRC.
+These are the cumulative payments made on an annual basis to frank the regular US tax payable in respect of the carry allocable to the taxpayer each year per the Schedule K-1 from the fund.